miguel-negrao/cabal-project-template-devcontainer/README.md

-this template uses only cabal
+Template for haskell project using cabal

 Current version of GHC is 9.8.2